You Can "Catch" Someone’s Mood Just by Sitting Near Them

 4. Choose Your Environments When You Can

-Sometimes you can't choose your boss or your coworkers.
+Sometimes you can't choose your boss or your coworkers (even if you wish you could unchoose one or two of them).

 Protecting your energy doesn’t always mean walls, sometimes it just means better doors.